alukosdev/ccsp/laws/gdpr.md

 ### Chapter 2: Principles

-Chapter 2 of the GDPR is titled "Principles."
 The principles contained within the GDPR include:

 - Article 5 - Principles relating to processing of personal data
 - Article 6 - Lawfulness of processing